slclark/scrambled-eggs/README.md

 </FilesMatch>
 ```

 8.)
-Don't forget to test the robots.txt file as some sites use a redirect to point to a template, check the template file paths are working correctly.
+Don't forget to test the robots.txt file as some sites use a redirect to point to a template in the theme, so check that the template file paths are working correctly.
+Another thing to do is to remove `Disallow: /wp-includes/` because it's no longer best practices and certain .js files get loaded onto all pages that are located in this directory.
+Based on this yoast article from Feb.
+2017, https://yoast.com/wordpress-robots-txt-example/

 This is to enable auto-updates on staging by allowing the wp-cron.php to run even when the site is password protected.